SamirNabadov/Dynamic-Pipeline-Generation/README.md

 Basic settings
 ------------
-* GitLab CI Pipeline
+* GitLab CI Pipeline Template
 * Helm Charts for deploy to Kubernetes
 * Continuous Deployment using Helm
-* Python scripts for generation dynamic pipelines
+* Python scripts for generation dynamic pipeline
-* Using the jib on the gradle to build and push images to gitlab registry
+* Using the jib on the gradle to build and push images to gitlab registry (without docker)

 Dynamic Pipeline Generation Structure
 ------------